HMacEntee/LBMP-Using-Gurobi/README.md

 # Location-Based Marginal Pricing using Gurobi

-This repository contains a small-scale cost optimization problem seeking to minimize the cost required to fully supply energy demands.
+This repository contains a small-scale cost optimization problem to fulfill energy demands.
 The problem is subject to generator supply and transmission bus limits.
 A final price is calculated after Gurobi locates an optimal solution to determine the marginal price and congestion costs for each load zone.